vividfax/tidal-bot/README.md

 # Tidal Bot

-A python bot that writes Tidal Cycles files.
+A python bot that composes Tidal Cycles files.